 The closest airport to Munich is Franz Josef Strauss International Airport/Flughafen Munchen or simply Munich Airport.
 Here is the list of all airlines that fly into Munich Airport.

-The easiest way to get to the city center from the airport is by the taking the S1 and S8 lines of S-Bahn Munich.
+The easiest way to the city center from the airport is to take the S1 and S8 lines of S-Bahn Munich.
 Lufthansa Express Bus also takes you to the city center and back.
 Have a look at the schedule here.

-If you are traveling with a lot of luggage, reserve your a private airport transfer to and from the Munich city center.
+If you are traveling with a lot of luggage, reserve your a private airport transfer to Munich.

 Getting around Munich